 In both cases, the Find Diagrams pane appears and has two main sections: Diagrams and Filters.

-- The Diagrams section, number 1 above, lists the diagrams returned from the search.
+- The Diagrams section, number 1 in the image above, lists the diagrams returned from the search.

-- At the bottom of this section is a row of buttons:
+- At the bottom of this section is a row of three buttons:

-- The Filters section, number 2 above, allows you to filter the diagrams returned in your trace results.
+- The Filters section, number 2 in the image above, allows you to filter the diagrams returned in the Diagrams section.

 When the Find Diagrams pane appears, the default active tab in the Filters section is Basic.